angular-oauth/angular-oauth/README.rst

   ``Token.getTokenByPopup()`` function, that presents the user with the authorization endpoint and returns the token asynchronously.

-  (Implementation detail: A successfully obtained access token is handed back to the parent window via ``window.opener.postMessage`` and the source and origin of the sending window are verified by the parent.)
+*  __ Implementation detail:__ A successfully obtained access token is handed back to the parent window verifying a random ``state`` variable generated at token request.

 * Access token verification using ``Token.verifyAsync``, by requesting token information from the authorization server, verifying that the token